Alex-Nygaard/Martian-communication/README.md

 }
 ```

-In addition, it is essential to understand how the program deals with the action SEND and DEL.
+In addition, it is essential to understand how the program deals with the action **SEND** and **DEL**.
 This part of the program is dealt with in the if/else if statement below:
 ```.c
 // If DEL key is selected, remove last appended char to text if (key == "DEL") {